 South Korea Visa Fees for Filipinos

-✅ When to Pay: Usually when you submit your papers to the travel agency or visa center
+✅ When to Pay: Upon submission of your application at the travel agency or KVAC.

-✅ How to Pay: Cash is easiest — check if they accept GCash or other options
+✅ How to Pay: Cash is preferred.
+Some agencies may accept GCash or card.

 Recommended eSIMs Options for South Korea